ldobbelsteen/caddy-analytics/README.md

 make
 ```

-Then the executable binary can be found in the `bin` directory.
+The executable binary can then be found in the `bin` directory.
 There is also a Dockerfile included with which a Docker image can be built by running:

 ```
 docker build --tag caddy-analytics https://github.com/ldobbelsteen/caddy-analytics.git
 ```

-You can find pre-built and up-to-date images [here](https://hub.docker.com/r/ldobbelsteen/caddy-analytics).
+Pre-built images can be found [here](https://hub.docker.com/r/ldobbelsteen/caddy-analytics).

 ## Usage
 ```